sdurancflt/MicroTimestampConverter/README.md

 Which means that for the large date we have in nanoseconds `253402300799000000000` which is above `9223372036854775807` the maximum long allowed.
 The connector basically brings down the possible max value in nanos to micros removing its final 3 decimals and registers the value as string `"9223372036854775"`.

-Curious enough for our tests we find the limit to be not exactly around the `9223372036854775807` (which would be around `Friday, 11 April 2262 23:47:16.854` if you check https://www.epochconverter.com/ for `9223372036854775807`) but a bit before for the behaviour.
+Curious enough for our tests we find the limit to be not exactly around the `9223372036854775807` (which would be around `Friday, 11 April 2262 23:47:16.854` if you check https://www.epochconverter.com/ for `9223372036854775807`) but a bit before for the "change to string" behaviour.
 If we create two entries:

 ```sql
 INSERT INTO customers100(